 Down Syndrome International organises the World Down Syndrome Congress (WDSC), to be held every 2-3 years in a different location.
-In 2021 the WDSC will be held via virtual conference in Dubai, and 2024 will be held in Brisbane, Australia!
+In 2024 the Congress will be held in Brisbane, Australia!

 This international conference brings together people with Down syndrome, family members, researchers and service providers to showcase the latest research and best practice as well as the lived experience of Down syndrome from around the world.